-The chief timekeeper is responsible for the accuracy of the timing.
-He synchronises the watches with the starter as shortly before and after the race as is possible.
-He must publish unofficial times as quickly as possible (on the score-board, etc.).
+The chief timekeeper is responsible for the accuracy of the timing and synchronises the watches with the starter as shortly before and after the race as is possible.
+The chief timekeeper must publish unofficial times as quickly as possible (on the score-board, etc.).
 If the electric timing fails, the chief timekeeper must communicate immediately with the start referee and the TD.